arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 .. image:: tutorial_files/03_sequence_tutorial/b_Anticancer_peptides/figures/tutorial_03b_feature_importance_mod._active.png

-It seems that the Cysteine (C) amino acid influences the model towards a moderately active prediction, while Glutamine (Q) does the opposite.
+It seems that the
+Aspartic acid (D) and Leucine (L) amino acids influences the model towards a moderately active prediction, while Glutamine (Q) does the opposite.

 Looking at an example
 of single moderately active sample